-I simply want to make a positive difference in people's lives.
 Without proper planning, you can leave your family with a mess.
-Unexpected events can happen at any time even to the best of people.
+Unexpected events can happen at any time to anyone.
+I want to make a positive difference in people's lives.
 My mission is to encourage and help people and their families be prepared in advance if a tragedy were to strike because of a car accident, fall, stroke, illness or death.
 I've seen first-hand what happens when folks are prepared or not prepared with proper lifetime mental disability and death planning.

 “We so appreciate the time, advice, and explanations Marc provided throughout the entire process.”

 Whether you’re still trying to nail down your career path or about to put the finishing touches on one that’s lasted 30 years, it’s important to be prepared in the event of your sudden death or disability.

 I’ve helped many people over the years be prepared when it comes to their estate and protecting their family’s future.
 My personal goal is to give clients peace of mind in the event of death or mental disability.
 Their families can be well taken care of as a result of thoughtful and knowledgeable planning